 Once enrolled in a course, students may neither challenge the course by presenting official CLEP scores nor by requesting portfolio assessment.
-Students may challenge some MSCC courses by taking professionally recognized commercial certification tests (such as those provided by Microsoft[®] or Sylvan Testing Centers[®]) or internally developed and validated examinations approved by the MSCC Curriculum and Assessment Committees as final examinations.
-Students must obtain approval from the appropriate associate vice president and schedule a testing appointment in the Learning Success Center to take MSCC examinations.
+Students may challenge some Mid-South courses by taking professionally recognized commercial certification tests (such as those provided by Microsoft® or Sylvan Testing Centers®) or internally developed and validated examinations approved by the Mid-South Curriculum and Assessment Committees as final examinations.
+Students must obtain approval from the appropriate associate vice Chancellor and schedule a testing appointment in the Barbara C. Baxter Learning Success Center to take Mid-South examinations.

-Students must pay a testing administration fee prior to taking an MSCC examination or prior to receiving transcript credit for commercial certification tests taken at another testing center.
+Students must pay a testing administration fee prior to taking Mid-South examination or prior to receiving transcript credit for commercial certification tests taken at another testing center.
 Students who successfully complete an approved examination will receive a grade of "CR" indicating successful completion of the course.
 Official transcripts will list the course as completed, but no final grade or quality points will be assigned.